Edward Olivares Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 16th in MLB.

-- The Angels' 3.84 team ERA ranks 10th across all league pitching staffs.
+- The Angels' 3.65 team ERA ranks 10th across all MLB pitching staffs.

-- Angels pitchers combine to allow 15 home runs (0.8 per game), the sixth-fewest in the league.
+- Angels pitchers combine to surrender 15 home runs (0.8 per game), the fourth-fewest in the league.

-- Ohtani makes the start for the Angels, his fourth of the season.
-He is 2-0 with a .86 ERA and 27 strikeouts through 21 2/3 innings pitched.
+- Anderson (1-0) takes the mound for the Angels in his fourth start of the season.
+He's put together a 6.75 ERA in 14 2/3 innings pitched, with 10 strikeouts.

-- In his last time out -- in relief on Thursday -- the righty tossed 2/3 innings against the New York Yankees while surrendering hits.
+- The left-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

+- The 33-year-old has a 6.75 ERA and 6.1 strikeouts per nine innings in three games this season, while allowing a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.